ably/ably-asset-tracking-android/README.md

 - the [Asset Publishing SDK](publishing-sdk/)
 - the [Asset Subscribing SDK](subscribing-sdk/)

-Asset Publishing SDK is used to get the location of the assets that need to be tracked.
+The Asset Publishing SDK is used to get the location of the assets that need to be tracked.

 Here is an example of how Asset Publishing SDK can be used: